ngtianxun/ReverseStringApp/README.md

 ## Introduction

 ReverseStringApp is a versatile application designed to manipulate string inputs by users in various ways, including reversing the string, randomizing the characters, and clearing inputs and outputs for a fresh start.
-It's built using a Universal Windows Platform (UWP) interface for seamless user interaction, with a robust backend processing using a full trust Win32 Runtime Process (WRP).
+It's built using a Universal Windows Platform (UWP) interface for seamless user interaction, with a robust backend processing using a full trust WPF.

 ## Table of Contents